Hyomoto/FAST/README.md

 * toArray() - Returns the queue as an array.
 * toString() - Returns the queue as an array as a string.
 #### DsStack( values... )
-Provides a garbage-collected stack, operates on a first-in-last-out basis.
+A garbage-collected stack, operates on a first-in-last-out basis.
 Pushes the values to the stack as provided.
 Implements DsChain.
 * push( a... ) - Pushes the entries onto the stack in the order given.
 * pop() - Removes the entry on the top of the stack and returns it.
 * top() - Returns the entry on the top of the stack.